 The most current version of the guide is available on the TRS website, http://trsil.org/employers/guide.
+Changes are made to the guide, as needed.
 Employers can type key words within the TRS search engine to immediately find answers inside the guide.
 TRS encourages the use of the online edition to eliminate the possibility of referring to an outdated, printed Employer Guide as a reference tool.

-When changes are made to the guide, an email is sent to each employer with a hyperlink to the guide and details about the changes.
-In addition to these updates, employers will periodically receive Employer Bulletins.
+Employers will periodically receive Employer Bulletins.
 These bulletins are addenda to the Employer Guide and may also be found online.